dopedao/RYO/README.md

 The CLI allows you to deploy to StarkNet and read/write to contracts already deployed.
-The CLI communicates with a server that StarkNet runs, which bundles the requests, executes the program (contracts are Cairo programs), creates and aggregates validity proofs, then post them to the Goerli Ethereum testnet.
+The CLI communicates with a server that StarkNet runs, which bundles the requests, executes the program (contracts are Cairo programs), creates and aggregates validity proofs, then posts them to the Goerli Ethereum testnet.
 Learn more in the [Cairo language and StarkNet docs](https://www.cairo-lang.org/docs/)

 If using VS-code for writing code, install the extension for syntax highlighting: